ad Dei Gloriam Ministries

 What's Next?

-Just as a newborn baby grows physically, you will need to grow spiritually.
-Here we list a few steps to help you grow into a mature Christian.
-We're currently working on a "Guide for New Christians", which should be loaded in the next couple of weeks, and will provide lots more info.
+Just as a newborn baby grows physically, newborn believers need to grow spiritually.
+We list a few steps below to help you grow into a mature Christian (the term “Christian” is given to those who are followers of Jesus Christ).

 Spend time in Prayer each day with God.
 Prayer is a direct conversation with God.
 You can pray about anything, not just religious matters.